bradsec/ovpnmanager/README.md

 ## Python Code Snippets and Scripts

-**Clean special characters and filter filename or filepath string**
+**Clean special characters and filter words from a filename or filepath string**
 **Using Python 3 and re module**
 ```
 import re